 Throwback (https://github.com/getfilament/throwback) – The smallest JS engine for microcontroller, still in early stage of development

-So, we have at least 6 JS engine options to use with microcontrollers.
-From this listing I think JerryScript is a step ahead, but Throwback could to evolve and be a real alternative for deep embedded systems.
+So, we have at least 12 JS engine options to use with microcontrollers.
+From this listing I think JerryScript is a step ahead, but Kameleon is evolving to be a real alternative for embedded systems.